OFFIS-mosaik/mosaik/docs/scenario-definition.rst

 your convenience, you can also import ``World`` directly from ``mosaik``).
 This class stores all data and state that belongs to your scenario and its simulation.
-It also provides various methods that allow you to start simulators and establish data-flows between them.
+It also provides various methods that allow you to start simulators and establish the data flows between them.

-During this tutorial, we'll create a very simple scenario using the examle simulation that is provided with the `Python implementation of the simulator API`__.
+In this tutorial, we'll create a very simple scenario using the example simulation that is provided with the `Python implementation of the simulator API`__.